rpeng35/rpeng35/README.md

 -->

-I am currently a second year student at UBC pursuing my Bachelor's of Science (Mathematics/Computer Science).
+I am currently a third year student at UBC pursuing my Bachelor's of Science (Mathematics).

 I've attended several hackathons and gained a lot of technical skills and experience through these projects.
 I've worked on hardware projects like [haptic feedback gloves](https://github.com/jdesai840/SensiGlove) and [EchoSense](https://devpost.com/software/echosense) which enables user to gain the ability to use echolocation!
 For more info about my hackathon projects click [here](https://devpost.com/rpeng35)